dwightjack/vue-types/packages/docs/guide/validators.md

 Convert an object compatible with Vue.js [prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) to a VueTypes validator object.

-See [Custom validators from scratch](/advanced/extending-vue-types.html#standalone-custom-validators) for more details.
+See [Standalone custom validators](../advanced/extending-vue-types.md#standalone-custom-validators) for more details.

 ### fromType